vvv-school/tutorial_event-handling/README.md

-# Tutorial on Handling the Event Driven Data Stream
+# Tutorial on Simple Processing of the Event Stream
-This tutorial introduces the basic components for handling event-driven data stream.
-You will use a simple application to learn the dedicated data structures and functions in the event-driven library and the basic components required to create an event-driven module.
+This tutorial introduces the basic components for reading, processing, and creating an output from the event data produced by an event-camera.
+We will write a simple application to learn the functions needed from the event-driven library and the basic steps required to create an _event-driven_ module.

 Main topics:
+- Reading packets of events over YARP
-- Event definition in c++
+- Understanding the information contained in an event
-- How events are stored in packets
+-
+-
 - How to read/write events to YARP ports

 ### Requirements: